 - Unsubscribing through the SMS message will unsubscribe from the SMS channel only.
 To unsubscribe from the Emails, the customer should proceed with the opt-out instruction within the Email message.

-- Lear more about TCPA compliant marketing for the US customers
+- Learn more about TCPA compliant marketing for the US/CA customers

 - Learn more about SMS in campaigns and SMS in automation